papadanku/ArtificialFX/README.md

-# ShaderCell
+# ShaderCells

 This project gives you the files to create a custom AI assistant, a computer program that can answer questions or give advice, for working with ReShadeFX.
 ReShadeFX is a tool that enhances how games look by modifying visual effects.
-The ShaderCell project provides a specialized AI assistant for creating ReShadeFX shaders, which are scripts that control these visual changes.
+The ShaderCells project provides a specialized AI assistant for creating ReShadeFX shaders, which are scripts that control these visual changes.
 It uses a specialized collection of information (its "knowledge base") and a technique called Retrieval-Augmented Generation (RAG) to ensure the AI uses accurate information.

 ## What is "RAG"?

 Imagine an AI that seems knowledgeable but sometimes makes up facts or gives outdated information.
 RAG, which stands for Retrieval-Augmented Generation, helps address this.
 With RAG, the AI first looks up information from a trusted source and then uses what it finds to create its response.
 This method makes the AI's answers more accurate and specific to your question.

-ShaderCell uses RAG by following the instructions in Source/Instructions.md.
+ShaderCells uses RAG by following the instructions in Source/Instructions.md.
 These instructions tell the AI to treat the files in the Source/Knowledge folder as its primary source of truth.
 When you ask the AI a question about a shader:

 1. **It retrieves**: The AI searches `REFERENCE.md`, `windows-win32-direct3dhlsl.pdf`, `ReShade.txt`, and `Examples.txt` to find the most relevant information.
 2. **It augments**: The AI uses the information it finds to build its response.
 This ensures that any shader code, explanations, or debugging advice are correct and follow ReShadeFX's best practices.

-This RAG approach makes ShaderCell a highly specialized and dependable expert for ReShadeFX shader development.
+This RAG approach makes ShaderCells a highly specialized and dependable expert for ReShadeFX shader development.

 ## Installation for Google Gemini

-Use this guide to prepare your ShaderCell files for Google's Gemini platform and create a specialized AI assistant.
+Use this guide to prepare your ShaderCells files for Google's Gemini platform and create a specialized AI assistant.

 ### Step 1: Download the Files

-1. Go to the official project page: https://papadanku.github.io/ShaderCell/
+1. Go to the official project page: https://papadanku.github.io/ShaderCells/
 2. Click **`Download .zip`** to get the files.
 3. Unzip to a memorable location on your computer.